galtx-centex/galtx-centex.github.io/adopt/faqs.md

 What is their life expectancy?
 ------------------------------
 Although most large breed dogs do not live as long as small breeds, track greyhounds have such an excellent athletic start in life that you can expect them to live until they are 12 to 14 years old.
-We know of some who have lived 17 years.

 How much exercise do they need?
 -------------------------------